cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ### Design and implement the UI-Stack

 You have to show feedback to the user when waiting for a request or when something goes wrong.
-Every screen you’l design for your SPA can have up to five states: Ideal State, Empty State, Error State, Partial State, Loading State.
+Every screen you’ll design for your SPA can have up to five states: Ideal State, Empty State, Error State, Partial State, Loading State.

 1. Design an Empty state, Loading state and/or Error state and add them to your Wireflow.
 2. Sketch a Breakdown-graph: break the Wireflow down in HTML, CSS and JS.